cartespatium/SSUS_Workshop/README.md

 # Workshop on Advancements in Geoinformatics

-This repository is part of the workshop conducted to provide hands-on experience in Python and Machine Learning for geospatial applications.
+This repository is part of the **3-days workshop** conducted from 07 - 09 Jan 2025 to provide hands-on experience in Python and Machine Learning for geospatial applications.
 The workshop targeted first-year M.Sc.
 Geography and M.Sc.
 Disaster Management students from Sree Sankaracharya University of Sanskrit, Kalady, Ernakulam.

 ---